ministryofjustice/moj-frontend/docs/components/add-another/_overview.md

 Visible labels help users:

 - scan the page more easily (especially if they've added a few items to the page)
-- enter and edit content in the correct item
+- to make sure they're in the correct item when they add or remove content
-- remove the correct item

 Hidden text in the labels helps screenreader users to navigate the component.